Read Write Inc Phonics

 Story and poetry time

 Storytime is the highlight of every day.
-We have a bank of fairy stories that children get to know really well, and others we read just for fun.
-You can find the list of fairy stories on our school’s website so you can read different versions to your children at home.
+We have a bank of stories that children get to know really well, and others we read just for fun.
 Children learn to retell the story, learn the refrains by heart and act out the stories in the role-play area.
 Children learn poetry too.
-We’ve chosen wonderful, memorable poems so children can learn them by heart.
-The poems focus upon feelings and situations with which young children are likely to be familiar, e.g. bedtime, siblings and feeling poorly.

 How can you help at home?

 First of all, come to our meetings.
-We hold these every term to give you practical advice about how you can help.
+We hold these every regularly to give you practical advice about how you can help.

 We appreciate you’re busy but here are two things that will make the biggest difference to your child’s progress.
 Every night: